brunovanasse/brunovanasse/README.md

 About: Bruno Vanasse

 * Hiker, flâneur, retired.
-* Lieutenant-Colonel (Ret'd), Canadian Army Intelligence; Afghanistan and Bosnia veteran with four overseas deployments.
+* Lieutenant-Colonel (Ret'd), Canadian Army; Afghanistan and Bosnia veteran with four overseas deployments.
 * Full-time University Faculty (Ret'd); Masters in Industrial-Organizational Psychology (M.Ps.), and graduate of the Joint Command & Staff Programme (JCSP) at the Canadian Forces College.
 * Fluent in English, French and Spanish.
 * #DataScience #ML #AI #Stats #Bayes #RStats